- Directors: Andrew Carnie, Heidi Harley

 Meetings: discuss lab members' projects, practice talks, methods tutorials, publications relating to language processing/acquisition/evolution

-- 1.5 hours every 1-2 weeks Drop-in to check t out is okay
+- Jaycie Martin 1.5 hours every 1-2 week.
+Open; regular participation preferred.
+Drop in to check it out is okay.

 - Directors: Adam Ussishkin and Andy Wedel